AaltoRSE/speech2text/README.md

 # speech2text

 This repo contains instructions for setting up and applying the speech2text app on Aalto Triton cluster.
-The app utilizes [Faster Whisper](https://github.com/SYSTRAN/faster-whisper) automatic speech recognition tool and [Pyannote](https://huggingface.co/pyannote/speaker-diarization) speaker detection (diarization) pipeline.
-The speech recognition and diarization steps are run sequentially (and independently) and their result segments are combined (aligned) using a simple algorithm which for each transcription segment finds the most overlapping (in time) speaker segment.
+The app utilizes [WhisperX](https://github.com/m-bain/whisperX) automatic speech recognition tool and [Pyannote](https://huggingface.co/pyannote/speaker-diarization) speaker detection (diarization) pipeline.
+The speech recognition and diarization steps are run independently and their result segments are combined (aligned) using a simple algorithm which for each transcription segment finds the most overlapping (in time) speaker segment.

 The required models are described [here](#models).